Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: The spacetime approach to QFT in curved spacetimes

-The IR divergences on the other hand are related to boundary conditions we put on the field e.g. at late times when dealing with $\scri_R$.
-Indeed, a standard result \cite{fulling1981singularity, wald1994quantum} states that in a closed Universe (namely a globally hyperbolic spacetime which possesses a compact Cauchy surface), there basically exist only one class\footnote{We call a class of Hilbert-spaces a set of such spaces all related by a unitary map.} of Hilbert spaces which satisfy the Hadamard condition.
-The ambiguity is removed precisely because in such spacetimes there is no boundary hence no IR behavior needs to be prescribed to the fields.
-In the more general context of a spacetime with boundary, or conformal boundary like in holography, boundary conditions should be chosen in order to restrict even more the choice of class of Hilbert-space, with the ultimate objective of selecting only one of them, removing therefore all ambiguities.
-Boundary conditions should be understood on $\scri_R$ as a prescription of the final state the field we quantize will relax to.
-For example a field can be asked to relax to a thermal state which, in a Schwarzschild black hole background, selects the class of Hilbert-spaces built from the Hartle-Hawking vacuum state.
+where $(U, V)$ are null coordinates.
+The coefficients $\alpha(x', x)$ and $\beta(x', x)$ only depend on the spacetime geometry, while $H_\Psi(x, x')$ is state dependent and can be chosen to vanish in the Minkowski vacuum.} which allows one to define a stress-energy tensor and therefore to use the semi-classical Einstein's equations, as we did in Section \ref{sec: max scri and einstein}.
+In the IR, one imposes boundary conditions (which on $\scri_R$ are late time conditions) on the field.\footnote{A standard result \cite{fulling1981singularity, wald1994quantum} states that in a closed Universe (namely a globally hyperbolic spacetime which possesses a compact Cauchy surface), there basically exist only one class of Hilbert spaces which satisfy the Hadamard condition.} This is a prescription of the final state the field we quantize will relax to.
+For example a field can be asked to evolve towards a thermal state which, in a Schwarzschild black hole background, selects the class of Hilbert-spaces built from the Hartle-Hawking vacuum state.

-This ends our discussion on the use of the UV and IR behavior in the leverage of the ambiguities in defining an Hilbert-space for a QFT in curved spacetime.